rdogmartin/ShoppingList.Angular/README.md

 1. In the Azure Portal, navigate to the Configuration page for your Static Web App.
 Create four new application settings with the following names and values:

-   - `AuthorizedUserNames` - A comma-separated list of email addresses that are allowed to log in.
+   - `AuthorizedUserNames` - A list of usernames who are allowed to log in.
+In `appsettings.json` and `secrets.json`, this is a comma-separated list of strings.
+In the Azure Static Web App configuration, each username is a separate entry with `__X` appended to the name, where `X` is a number starting at 0.
+For example, `AuthorizedUserNames__0`, `AuthorizedUserNames__1`, etc.
    - `BingSearch__EndpointUrl` - The URL of your Bing Search service.
 Find it on the Keys and Endpoint page of your Bing Search service.
    - `BingSearch__SubscriptionKey` - Your Bing Search subscription key.
 Find it on the Keys and Endpoint page of your Bing